 1. Start the day by walking or biking to school if possible

 Fifty years ago it was the norm for children to walk or ride their bike to school.
 In more recent years it is much more common for children who live close to school to be driven by their parents.
 This may not seem like a big deal, but studies have been done to show how children who walk or bike to school have increased levels of concentration throughout the school day.
-The studies are beginning to see that not only is the activity of walking or riding bikes good for getting oxygen to the brain, but the actual act of navigating and remembering directions works parts of the brain in a way that improves concentration.
+We are beginning to see that not only is the activity of walking or riding bikes good for getting oxygen to the brain, but the actual act of navigating and remembering directions works parts of the brain in a way that improves concentration.
 Kids who mindlessly sit in the car while being driven to school are missing out on the opportunity to use that part of their brain.
 If it is possible, walking or biking to school is better.

 2. Recess during the school day is a must